geudde/attic-chest/pages/13.reference/01.porden/docs.md

 cession along the surface of the sea.

-Sometimes, if the air be slightly hazy, these objects are surrounded with prismatic fringes ; and sometimes, when the atmosphere is highly impregna- ted with vapour, the objects observed on the water are repeated, though more faintly, at a considerable height in the air.
+Sometimes, if the air be slightly hazy, these objects are surrounded with prismatic fringes; and sometimes, when the atmosphere is highly impregna- ted with vapour, the objects observed on the water are repeated, though more faintly, at a considerable height in the air.